 To help prevent periodontal disease and maintain a healthy, toothy smile as you age, it is important to keep your dental professional up to date on any changes in your overall health.
 The goal is to make adjustments in oral care before these changes result in full-blown problems in the mouth.

-Dr. Maryanne Butler and Dr. Amy Riffel recommend comprehensive daily oral care, including regular brushing and flossing, and routine visits to the dentist to avoid gum disease.
+Dr. Maryanne Butler and Dr. Amy Riffel recommend comprehensive daily oral care, including regular brushing and flossing, and routine visits to the dentist to avoid gum disease and tooth loss.
 If gum disease develops, a consultation with a dental professional, such as a periodontist, can lead to effective treatment.
 A periodontist is a dentist with three years of additional specialized training in the prevention, diagnosis, and treatment of gum disease.